hohn/mrvacommander/README.md

         cd /mrva/mrvacommander/cmd/server/ && ./server

 ## Using docker-compose
+### Steps to build and run the server

-### Steps to build and run the server in a multi-container environment set up by docker-compose.
+Steps to build and run the server in a multi-container environment set up by docker-compose.

 1. Built the server-image, above